 When testosterone hits its lowest point, it’s common for energy to dip with it, heralding in calmer emotions and tiredness.
 They’re also more likely to not be in the mood for sex or intimacy and may experience trouble keeping an erection due to the low levels of testosterone.

-What does this mean for AFAB people?
+What does the male hormone cycle mean for AFAB people?

 As you can probably tell, a male hormone cycle is pretty bloody ideal if you’re working a standard workday.
 All that energy to propel awake and ready to attack your day early in the morning, a long afternoon of productivity and hyper-focus, and then tiredness starts to settle in just as you clock off from work and get to spend your evening relaxing or spending time with loved ones.
 Raise your hand if you’re feeling green with envy…